 This homemade self-rising flour works perfectly in recipes that call for self-rising flour.
 I’ve included the recipe to make one cup of the homemade substitute, but it can easily be scaled up or down based on your specific needs.

 It’s really simple to make and only takes about two seconds.

-Here’s how I make it my own self-rising flour substitute.
+Here’s the printable recipe card for how I make it my own self-rising flour substitute.
 I hope you find it as helpful as I do!

 - 1 cup all-purpose flour